dell/terraform-provider-powerscale/docs/data-sources/user_group.md

 page_title: "powerscale_user_group Data Source - terraform-provider-powerscale"
 subcategory: ""
 description: |-
   Data source for reading User Groups in PowerScale cluster.
+PowerScale User Group allows you can do operations on a set of users, groups and well-knowns.
 ---

 # powerscale_user_group (Data Source)

 Data source for reading User Groups in PowerScale cluster.
+PowerScale User Group allows you can do operations on a set of users, groups and well-knowns.

 ## Example Usage